kipply/blog/blog/drafts/job_search_love_letters.md

 > if i find a way to change, if i step into the light</br>
 > then i'll never be the same, and it all will fade to white

+---

+Happy to chat about how to think about job searches, big life decisions and being extremely emotionally attached to your startup.
+Also to pitch you on Blue Rose, Anthropic and Adept!
+Please do not ask me for interviewing advice.